 Be sure to check with your doctor or pharmacist before giving Ivermectin to a child.
 Children may be more sensitive to the side effects.

 Practice good hygiene to reduce the chances of getting infected again.
 Wash your hands before eating and after using the toilet.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.
 Routine tests (e.g. parasite count on the skin and eye, eye or stool examination) may be done while you are being treated with this medicine.
 Your doctor will advise you about how often you need to have these tests.

 Ivermectin may cause any of the following side effects: dizziness, sleepiness, nausea, diarrhoea, abdominal pain, constipation, vomiting, tiredness, and tremors.

 This medicine may cause your blood pressure to fall suddenly when you get up from a sitting or lying down position and you may feel giddy.
 To minimise this problem, stand up slowly.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following:

 - joint pain, fever, swollen and tender lymph nodes, fast heartbeat, skin itching, swelling of the face, ankles, feet or hands

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-Inform you doctor and pharmacist if you are taking any of these medicines:
+Inform your doctor and pharmacist if you are taking warfarin (blood-thinning medicine).